-When purchasing an Emerald always ask to see the treatment report.
+When purchasing an Emerald always ask to see the treatment report (or a get an independent certificate).
 An Emerald that is “none” grade treatment has far more value than an Emerald in one of the other grades.
 If an Emerald has been treated with oil, the original oil should be replaced every three to five years.

 Carat weight is another factor that affects the value of an emerald.
-Large emeralds are very rare.
+Large, gem quality emeralds are very rare.
 Obviously larger and cleaner emeralds with deep color can champion a higher price, often higher than that of a comparable diamond.

 Cut refers to the make of a gem or the way a gem is polished.
 It is extremely important to have a gem with the proper proportion and symmetry.
 This will help dictate the beauty and brilliance of the stone.
 Cutters and setters should always take great pains when working with and fashioning gemstones.
 This is especially true with emeralds as they are more vulnerable and fragile than other stones.
-They are 7.5 – 8 on Moh’s hardness scale.
+They are 7.5 – 8 on Moh’s scale of mineral hardness.
 By comparison Rubies and Sapphires are a 9 on Mohs hardness scale and diamonds are 10.
-Common cuts for emeralds are faceted emerald cut, rectangular emerald cut and cabochon.
+However, its not the ‘hardness’ Common cuts for emeralds are faceted emerald cut, rectangular emerald cut and cabochon.

 Emeralds can be found in Columbia, Zambia, Brazil, Pakistan, Zimbabwe and Afghanistan.
 There are a few mines in Columbia that produce a very rare emerald.
 It consists of six separate crystals that join together and form a star, these are known as “trapiches”.
 They are highly prized and coveted by collectors.